PaddlePaddle/PaddleDTX/xdb/cmd/client/README.md

-# Command-line Tool: xdata-cli
+# Command-line Tool: xdb-cli
-The `xdata-cli` is a command-line tool to use the decentralized storage network by a DataOwner node.
+The `xdb-cli` is a command-line tool to use the decentralized storage network by a DataOwner node.
-There are three major subcommands of `xdata-cli` as follows.
+There are three major subcommands of `xdb-cli` as follows.

 | command    |        explanation      |
 | :----------: |   :-----------:   |